plblum/jivs/docs/Jivs_API.md

 ```
 > Where's an error message property?
 A `Condition` is just part of a Validator.
 The `Validator class` connects your Condition to its error message.

-We'll use the [`ValidationManagerConfigBuilder class`](#the-validationmanagerconfigbuilder-class) to deliver its properties as it is easier, and allows us to setup the error message too:
+We'll use the [`ValueHostsManagerConfigBuilder class`](#the-valuehostsmanagerconfigbuilder-class) to deliver its properties as it is easier, and allows us to setup the error message too:
 ```ts
 builder.field('SignedOnDate').equalToValue(new Date(), "Enter today's date", { conversionLookupKey: LookupKey.Date });
 ```